infoxchange/docker-forklift/README.md

 Forklift has a hierarchy of configuration options.
-For example, `services` parameter is an array of services the application need, `environment` is a dictionary of extra environment variables to provide, `postgresql` overrides options for PostgreSQL service, etc.
+For example, `services` parameter is an array of services the application need, `environment` is a dictionary of extra environment variables to provide, `postgres` overrides options for PostgreSQL service, etc.

 Every parameter value is searched, in order, in the following locations: